IkeLewis/izzy/README.md

 -------------

 Currently, izzy is designed to run only on Linux.
-However, it is still possible (in theory) to use izzy with Windows.
-One potential solution is to connect a Raspberry Pi (running izzy) to an Arduino (configured as a USB input forwarding device).
-(This approach is likely overly complex; hopefully, it is also possible to simply use just a Raspberry Pi.)
+However, it is still possible (in theory) to use izzy with Windows; one potential solution is to connect a Raspberry Pi (Zero) that is running izzy and configured as an HID device directly to the windows computer.

 Keyboard<br>
 \|<br>
-Raspberry Pi (running izzy)<br>
+Raspberry Pi (Zero) running izzy <br>
 \|<br>
-Arduino (configured as a USB input forwarding device)<br>
-\|<br>
 Windows Computer<br>

 One advantage of using izzy in this way is that no software needs to be installed on the Windows computer.
 A downside of this approach is that access to the Raspberry Pi is required to update izzy or to add a new handler, which may be less convenient.
+Some more advanced approaches may not have this particular limitation.

 Ideas for Improving Code Quality
 --------------------------------